 He was the first killed in Kuwait.
 But someone had to be the last.
 “I wrote to the family of a soldier who died on the last day of the war,” she told me.
 “And we became the best of friends.”

 Her husband died in 2000.
 He, too, was an historic figure in the battles of the Mideast.
 He was a pilot for Pan Am Airlines.
-In September 1970, he piloted Pan Am Flight 93, hijacked by members of the Popular Front for the Liberation of Palestine.
+In September 1970, he was on the flight crew of Pan Am Flight 93, hijacked by members of the Popular Front for the Liberation of Palestine.
 Three other planes were hijacked that day, with intentions to fly them to an airstrip in Jordan.
 But the 747 was too big to land there, so it flew to Cairo, where it was emptied, and then blown up.

 Mrs. Edwards is 75 now, and still working as a lawyer.
 She helps disabled people get the Social Security benefits to which they’re entitled.
 Many are disabled veterans.